 3 x 3 post

-1. Masking tape around the frame of a bulletin board, then paint the cork surface with a colour of choice.
+1. Masking tape around the frame of a corkboard, then paint the top of a bulletin board a paint color of choice.

 I used Fusion’s Ash because I liked how rich the dark background looked against a puzzle!

 Keep in mind the size of the board chosen so it fits your maximum puzzle sizes.

 2. Remove the masking tape, then coat the painted cork and wood frame with Fusion’s Beeswax.